Resolving Encroachment Issues

 - Non-permanent encroachments on utility right-of-way for drainage as determined on a case-by-case basis at the discretion of the City Engineer and their delegate, the Storm/Land Compliance Coordinator.

 - The City reserves the right to require the removal of the encroachment if it affects the drainage system's functionality.

 - Concrete swales and any associated appurtenances must remain uncovered at all times.

 Technically, there are no grandfathered encroachments.
 According to the terms and conditions of the agreement, existing Encroachment Agreements registered at the Alberta Land Titles (North) Office shall be honoured by the City.

 The Encroachment Agreement fee will be waived if, in the past, the City commented on encroachment and did not require an Encroachment Agreement at that time, but now requires an Encroachment Agreement.
 The fee will only be waived if no new encroachments have been added.

 The Encroachment Agreement fee will also be waived for encroachments on a utility right-of-way where there is an approved Development Permit or Building Permit, which permitted the encroachment.

 A long-term encroachment does not have grandfathered rights.
-Regardless of the length of time an encroachment has been in existence, unless the City has formally authorized it, the encroachment will have to be resolved using current encroachment standards.
+Regardless of the length of time an encroachment has existed, unless the City has formally authorized it, the encroachment will have to be resolved using current encroachment standards.